gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 In this article I'll illustrate **how a mathematician could regard the JavaScript language and its type system**.
 I'll talk about sets, functions and immutability, building a coherent framework of concepts.
-This framework helps me to reason about systems while I'm coding.
+This framework helps me to reason about the system while I'm coding.
 Hope it can help you too.

-Mathematicians for a long, long time and with terrific achievements used two fundamental building blocks: sets and functions.
+Mathematicians for a long, long time and with terrific success use two fundamental building blocks: sets and functions.

 ## Sets